JohnMayes/100-days-of-code/log.md

 **Today's Progress**: Ditto

 **Thoughts** Starting to do some interesting things with functions.

+### Day 32: Apr.
+13, Friday

+**Today's Progress**: Worked through half a chapter in Eloquent JavaScript.

+**Thoughts** The “Data Structures: Objects and Arrays” chapter is pretty dense with info!

+### Day 33: Apr.
+16, Monday

+**Today's Progress**: More Eloquent JavaScript.

+**Thoughts** Objects and Arrays look like some of the most useful tools I have learned of so far.

 <!--
 # 100 Days Of Code - Log